-Indonesia is also currently testing the Batam Logistics Ecosystem (BLE), a pilot project for its National Logistics Ecosystem (NLE) – an integrated logistics management platform designed to offer streamline services and permits.
+Indonesia is also currently testing the Batam Logistics Ecosystem (BLE), a pilot project for its National Logistics Ecosystem (NLE) – an integrated logistics management platform designed to offer streamlined services and permits.
 The 24-hour digital system is expected to increase transparency, simplify processes and improve communication pertaining to logistics management.

-As part of Indonesia’s push to streamline and digitalize their processes, Batam Development Board (BP) processes foreign investment applications under a single roof.
+As part of Indonesia’s push to streamline and digitalize its processes, Batam Development Board (BP) processes foreign investment applications under a single roof.
 It’s also one of the industrial zones that is included in the Direct Construction Investments Easiness Service program, commonly referred to as KLIK (Kemudahan Layanan Investasi Langsung), which offers investors to build their own factories via Pelayanan Terpadu Satu Pintu – commonly referred to as One Door Integrated Service, where environmental and construction permits are managed together.

-Early this March, Indonesia and Singapore amended its Bilateral Investment Treaty (BIT) that expired in June 2016.
-According to Singapore’s Minister for Trade and Industry, Chan Chun Sing, this year’s treaty offers greater protection for Singapore investors venturing into the Indonesian market, and vice versa.
+Early this March, Indonesia, and Singapore amended its Bilateral Investment Treaty (BIT) that expired in June 2016.
+According to Singapore’s Minister for Trade and Industry, Chan Chun Sing, this year’s treaty offers greater protection for Singapore investors venturing into the Indonesian market and vice versa.

-BIT provides legal protection for Indonesian and Singaporean investors by enforcing various clauses most-favored nation treatment, protection from expropriation and dispute resolution/settlement under the International Centre for Settlement of Investment Disputes (ICSID).
+BIT provides legal protection for Indonesian and Singaporean investors by enforcing various clauses most-favored-nation treatment, protection from expropriation, and dispute resolution/settlement under the International Centre for Settlement of Investment Disputes (ICSID).

 The recent treaty also implemented an updated double taxation avoidance agreement (DTAA) that was signed by two countries in February last year.